LiliaFramework/Lilia/docs/docs/feature_list.md

 ### Scoreboard
 - Roleplay-themed scoreboard with recognition integration
 - Context menu for admin actions like kick or mute
+- Quick ban or kick shortcuts via the context menu
 - Player ping and playtime displayed next to names
 - Width, height and background color can be configured
 - Optionally show class logos and group headers
 - Live player counts and faction sorting
+- Warning icons appear next to a player nearing a ban
 - Tooltips reveal full character names and SteamIDs

 ### Chatbox